chef/chef-web-docs/content/target_mode.md

   Default value: `"root"`

 `forward_agent`
-: Whether the connection to the authentication agent (if any) will be forwarded to the remote machine.
+: Whether the connection to the authentication agent (if any) is forwarded to the remote machine.

   Default value: `false`

 `verify_host_key`
 : Whether to verify the host key.

   Allowed values: `true`, `false`.
 Default value: `false`